reactjs/react.dev/content/docs/static-type-checking.md

 There are two main ways to get declarations for a library:

 __Bundled__ - The library bundles its own declaration file.
-This is great for us, since all we need to do is install the library, and we can use it right away.
+This is great for us since all we need to do is install the library, and we can use it right away.
 To check if a library has bundled types, look for an `index.d.ts` file in the project.
 Some libraries will have it specified in their `package.json` under the `typings` or `types` field.

 __[DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped)__ - DefinitelyTyped is a huge repository of declarations for libraries that don't bundle a declaration file.
 The declarations are crowd-sourced and managed by Microsoft and open source contributors.
 React for example doesn't bundle its own declaration file.
-Instead we can get it from DefinitelyTyped.
+Instead, we can get it from DefinitelyTyped.
 To do so enter this command in your terminal.

 ```bash
 # yarn